trpc-group/trpc-cpp/docs/en/http_protocol_client.md

     auto proxy = ::trpc::GetTrpcClient()->GetProxy<::trpc::http::HttpServiceProxy>(servie_name, option);
     ```

-    > There are two ways to create an `HttpServiceProxyPtr`:
+    > There are three ways to create an `HttpServiceProxyPtr`:
     >
     > -1- Set the `ServiceProxyOption` object.
     >